No expiration date

 -

-Dunnottar CastleDunnottar Castle is a dramatic and historic ruin perched on a cliff overlooking the North Sea, near Stonehaven, Aberdeenshire.
-Once a formidable fortress, it played a significant role in Scottish history, including sheltering the Scottish Crown Jewels from Oliver Cromwell’s forces in the 17th century.
-The castle's stunning location and rich history make it a must-visit for those exploring the region, offering breathtaking views and a glimpse into Scotland’s past.
-It’s a symbol of resilience, withstanding numerous sieges throughout its storied existence.
+Dunnottar CastleDunnottar Castle is a dramatic and historic ruin perched on a cliff overlooking the North Sea.
+From sacred site to family home and latter a military fortress, this castle has played a significant role in Scottish history, including sheltering the Scottish Crown Jewels.
+The castle's stunning location and rich history make it a must-visit for those exploring the region.
+Explore the grounds, the view points and bay during this stop.

 -